jamiecoleman92/katacoda-scenarios/kubehealth/step4.md

 `kubectl get pods`{{execute}}

-Once it has recovered you are going to make both name pods unhealthy by making a POST request to each deployment.
+Once it has recovered you are going to make both demo pods unhealthy by making a POST request to each deployment.

 `curl -X POST http://$IP:31000/api/name/unhealthy`{{execute}}